mik30s/c-course/parser/associativity.md

     integer-constant
       [0-9]+

-Parser would try to match integer-constant, '<<' and then the recursive shift-operator.
+With this the parser would try to match integer-constant, '<<' and then the recursive shift-operator.
 Resulting in this tree:

     shift-operator(<<):